adjust/ios_sdk/doc/english/web_views.md

 ### <a id="di-adid"></a>Adjust device identifier

-For each device with your app installed, adjust backend generates unique **adjust device identifier** (**adid**).
+For each device with your app installed, Adjust backend generates unique **adjust device identifier** (**adid**).
 In order to obtain this identifier, you can make a call to the following method on the `Adjust` instance:

 ```js
 var adid = Adjust.getAdid();
 ```

-**Note**: Information about the **adid** is available after the app's installation has been tracked by the adjust backend.
-From that moment on, the adjust SDK has information about the device **adid** and you can access it with this method.
+**Note**: Information about the **adid** is available after the app's installation has been tracked by the Adjust backend.
+From that moment on, the Adjust SDK has information about the device **adid** and you can access it with this method.
 So, **it is not possible** to access the **adid** before the SDK has been initialised and the installation of your app has been tracked successfully.

 ### <a id="user-attribution"></a>User attribution